Plesk

-Plesk is a commercial web hosting and server data center automation software developed for Linux and Windows-based retail hosting service providers.
+Plesk is commercial web hosting and server data center automation software developed for Linux and Windows-based retail hosting service providers.

-It was developed by Plesk International GmbH, a company with headquarters in Toronto, Canada, and Schaffhausen, Switzerland, and offices in Barcelona, Spain, Cologne, Germany, Tokyo, Japan, and in the Siberian city of Novosibirsk, Russia, where it was originally created in 2000 by Dimitri Simonenko.
+It was developed by Plesk International GmbH, a company with headquarters in Toronto, Canada, and Schaffhausen, Switzerland, with offices in Barcelona, Spain, Cologne, Germany, Tokyo, Japan, and in the Siberian city of Novosibirsk, Russia, where it was created in 2000 by Dimitri Simonenko.

 The hosting automation software was initially released by Plesk Inc. and first went live in 2001.
 In 2003, Plesk was sold to SWSoft, which became Parallels in 2008.
 In March 2015, Parallels renamed the service provider division to Odin.
 In December of the same year, Plesk became a separate business entity.
-In 2017, Plesk was acquired by British Oakley Capital Limited and has since been a part of WebPros, a global SaaS platform for server management.
+In 2017, British Oakley Capital Limited acquired Plesk and it has since been a part of WebPros, a global SaaS platform for server management.
 Currently, WebPros comprises Plesk, cPanel, WHMCS, XOVI, and SolusVM.

 Licenses

 Plesk, with latest version Obsidian 18.x, is available in the following license configurations: